lowellfarrell/pylint-exit/README.md

 type error codes.
 By default Fatal, Error, Warning and Usage type error codes are reported

 # Example
-In this example pylint detects convention issue(s), and exits with a return code of 16.  `pylint-exit-options` decodes this, displays the messages, and exits with a return code of 0.
+In this example pylint detects convention issue(s), and exits with a exit code of 16.  `pylint-exit-options` decodes this, lists the `pylint` issue message type, and exits with a new exit code.
+In this case the new exit code is 0.

 ```bash
 > pylint pylint-exit-options.py || pylint-exit-options $?